putting the elle in cellebrate

 I’d always loved the idea of being a marriage celebrant, but I knew I would never be able to say the words that were legally required to be said in all marriage ceremonies up to 2017 - “Marriage, according to the law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life” (also known as The Monitum).

 I could never speak those words in a marriage ceremony because I did not believe them - they were the antithesis of my own views on relationships and marriage.
-I have always had the privilege of having a diverse network of people around me having grown up in the Blue Mountains and spent my adult years in Sydney’s Inner West, and part of being an ally to the queer folx in my network was saying that I wouldn’t be part of the heteronormative nonsense that was an institution reserved exclusively for straight couples.
+I have been on my own journey of acceptance with being a disabled neurodivergent trauma survivor, and I love my own chosen family of incredible diverse people so much.
+Part of my striving for allyship to the queer folx in my life was saying that I wouldn’t participate or support the heteronormative nonsense that was an institution reserved exclusively for a select group of people.

-After a long-fought battle, Australia finally legalised same sex marriage in Australia in November 2017.
+After a long-fought battle, Australia finally de-gendered marriage in Australia in November 2017.
 I signed up for my Cert IV in Celebrancy that night, champagne glass in hand and perhaps a little full of happy lovey dovey vibes (and the aforementioned champagne, which led me to pay the entire course fee upfront on my credit card).

-After years of training and (of course) the very disruptive COVID-19 pandemic, I finally achieved my goal of becoming a registered civil marriage celebrant in Australia in August 2022.
-With a few ceremonies under my belt and a goal of bringing my own unique style of inclusive celebratory fun to Sydney, the Blue Mountains and surrounds, I started Cellebrate.
+I finally achieved my goal of becoming a registered civil marriage celebrant in Australia in August 2022.
+I now have well over 125 ceremonies under my belt, and have married over 250 people from unique and diverse backgrounds and walks of life, and I am LOVING bringing my own unique style of inclusive celebratory fun to Sydney, the Blue Mountains and across NSW and Australia.

 I still feel so utterly stoked and privileged to get to say the current Monitum: